Lantianqianmu/nftide-rnaseq/README.md

   -with-timeline outdir/nf_rna_timeline.html \
   -bg
 ```
-__--samplesheet.csv__ must have 3 columns named "sample", "fastq_1" and "fastq_2".
+`samplesheet.csv`: must have 3 columns named "sample", "fastq_1" and "fastq_2".
 Refer to samplesheet.csv in the repository.
 __--gtf__ is the gtf annotation file for STAR.
 __--genomeDir__ is the STAR index folder.
 __-output-dir__ is the output directory.